 How to be a radical disciple.

-A few weeks ago, it was wonderful to have Jarrod Cooper with us, to speak at our Foundation event, for leaders.
-We were so blessed by Jarrod’s ministry and I have asked him to share a few thoughts this week, as a guest blog.
-I hope this encourages you too, to be radical in your discipleship.
+A few weeks ago, it was wonderful to have Jarrod Cooper with us to speak at our Foundation event for leaders.
+We were so blessed by Jarrod’s ministry, and I have asked him to share a few thoughts this week as a guest blog.
+I hope this encourages you to be radical in your discipleship.

-God did not ask us to make ‘church members’, count ‘decisions’, or even have people say, ‘the sinner’s prayer’, (not that I’m against any of those things necessarily).
-He actually told us to be to make disciples.
+God did not ask us to make ‘church members’, count ‘decisions’, or even have people say ‘the sinner’s prayer’ (not that I’m against any of those things necessarily).
+He actually told us to make disciples.

 The disciples had to be…